NikCooler/easybank/README.md

 	"value": 15.05
 }
 ```
-- Get a statement for all user accounts
+- Get a statement for all user accounts.
+It is possible to filter by 'statementType [DEBIT, CREDIT]' or/and by date range [dateFrom,dateTo] in epoch millis
 ```
-GET    /user/:userId/accounts/statement
+GET    /user/:userId/accounts/statement?statementTypes=DEBIT&statementTypes=CREDIT

 RESPONSE will be similar to this: